boriskriger/Publications/README.md

 Kriger, B. (2025).
 Formalization laws: Structure, boundaries, and the necessity of plural representations.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18099527

 Kriger, B. (2025).
 Evaluating the holographic universe.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18101919
+Institute of Integrative and Interdisciplinary Research.
+IIIR Theoretical Astrophysics. https://doi.org/10.5281/zenodo.18101919

 Kriger, B. (2025).
 The law of absurdity as mercy: Semantic destabilization as an adaptive necessity in overloaded interpretive systems.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18099081

 Kriger, B. (2025).
 The ledger time model: Emergent time from irreversible entanglement validation in an atemporal quantum configuration space.
 Institute of Integrative and Interdisciplinary Research.  https://doi.org/10.5281/zenodo.18263726

 Kriger, B. (2026).
 Chaos is relative: A formal principle of framework dependence in complex systems.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18121777